Maternal Health & Lactation Support

 Infant formula can provide excellent nutrition for your baby.
 The American Academy of Pediatrics provides a series of articles, where you can learn about what to look for in a baby formula, and most importantly, how to prepare and store your baby's formula safely.

-Find the articles here.
+Find the articles on Formula Feeding here.

 Fed Is Best Foundation provide safe, infant feeding education for breastfeeding, mixed-feeding, formula-feeding, pumped-milk-feeding, and tube-feeding mothers and families to prevent feeding complications to babies that have become too common from the pressure to exclusively breastfeed at all costs.

 Lactation support, supplies, and counseling are covered under IU-sponsored medical plans as preventive care with no member cost.
-To find in-network lactation support in your area, click here.
-For additional lactation support resources, click here.

 Lactation Medical Benefits